 – Oh Brother. – I gasped.

-After and extensive talk with Alyana, we called Chad back to pick us up.
+After an extensive talk with Alyana, we called Chad back to pick us up.
 With the same speed we came here, he took us out even before the Country’s military jets were scrambled for duty.
-He laughed with full throat and pushed throttle to the limits.
+He laughed with full throat and pushed the throttle to the limits.

 Matt smiled carelessly and gave me a nod, then I got comfy in my seat.
-I knew I could only think about what have happened and give her pictures of the destruction few years old, but some thing are better left unsaid and concealed.
+I knew I could only think about what had happened and give her pictures of the destruction few years old, but something is better left unsaid and concealed.
 With the straight face I could make, I cleared my throat and begun.

 – Kimberly is a very strong girl.
 Something like Professor X in the Marvel, just our is real.
 Our mentalist has problems, that’s a side effect of power.
 But she is strong and she is getting better.
 We were concerned about you, since you have similar powers.
 It is rare for someone to have more than one, and that’s why I am rallying those that are able to use two or more powers.
 Our unit is under the Obioma project.
 We are to act in the missions that are too dangerous or gone extreme.
 You’ve met the boys.
 Roy, Dee Kay, introduce yourself properly. – I extended my palm at the men in the back that were too cool to be bothered with technicalities such are greetings and introductions.